Dayann Methalie

-Dayann Methalie (or Méthalie; born 18 February 2006) is a French professional footballer who plays as a defender for club Toulouse.
+Dayann Methalie (or Méthalie; born 15 February 2006) is a French professional footballer who plays as a left-back for club Sunderland.

 Club career

-On 26 September 2024, Methalie signed his first professional contract with Toulouse, a deal until 2027 with an option for an additional two years.
+Born in Toulouse, France to Martiniquais and Malagasy roots, Methalie signed on 26 September 2024 his first professional contract with Toulouse, a deal until 2027 with an option for an additional two years.
 On 16 August 2025, he made his professional debut in Ligue 1, starting in a 1–0 win away to Nice.

+On 21 August 2026, Methalie joined Premier League club Sunderland for a reported transfer fee of €30m including add-ons.

 International career

 Methalie is a France youth international, making his debut for the under-19s in 2024.